Beijing National Stadium: Features and events

 The eastern and western stands of Beijing National Stadium are higher than northern and southern stands, in order to improve sightlines.
 A 24-hour-per-day rainwater collector is located near the stadium; after water is purified, it is used throughout and around the stadium.
 Pipes placed under the playing surface gather heat in the winter to warm the stadium and disperse heat in the summer to cool the stadium.
-The stadium's design originally called for a capacity of 100,000 people; however 9,000 were removed during a simplification of the design.
-The new total of 91,000 was shaved further when 11,000 temporary seats were removed after the 2008 Olympics; bringing the stadium's capacity to 80,000.
+The stadium's design originally planned to have capacity of 100,000 people; however, 9,000 were removed during a simplification of the design.
+The new total of 91,000 was shaved further when 11,000 temporary seats were removed after the 2008 Summer Olympics; decreasing the stadium's capacity to current 80,000.
 The farthest seat is 460 ft from center field.
 Temperature and airflow of every surface were optimized to increase ventilation.

 Beijing National Stadium hosted the opening and closing ceremonies, athletic events, and football final of the 2008 Summer Olympics from 8 to 24 August 2008.
 The stadium also hosted the Opening and Closing ceremonies and athletic events of the 2008 Summer Paralympics from 6 to 17 September 2008.
-Though designed for track & field events of the Olympics, the stadium continues to host sporting events, such as football, afterwards.
+Though designed for track and field events of the Olympics, the stadium continued to host sporting events, such as football, afterwards.
 A shopping mall and a hotel, with rooms overlooking the field, are planned to help increase use after the Olympics.
 Li stated, "This will become the most important public space in Beijing."

 Although ignored by the Chinese media, design consultant Ai Weiwei has voiced his anti-Olympics views and distanced himself from the project, saying, "I've already forgotten about it.
 I turn down all the demands to have photographs with it," and that it is part of a "pretend smile" of bad taste.